Aug 13 – Aug 17

 Home City: Pittsburgh, PA

-Singer-songwriter/guitarist Brooke Annibale spent her residency collaborating with local film company EvrGlo to produce a music video for the title track for her newest record Hold to The Light.
+Singer-songwriter/guitarist Brooke Annibale spent her time collaborating with local film company EvrGlo to produce a music video for the title track for her newest record Hold to The Light.
 She recorded the video in locations across Fort Collins, including stunning footage at sunrise from Horsetooth Reservoir.
-Annibale’s manager, Nicky Rheaume, sat down with regional musicians during the residency to advise on various topics in the music industry.
+Annibale’s manager, Nicky Rheaume, sat down with regional musicians during her time at the Music District to advise on various topics in the music industry.